-Determine the desired role of DPV-plus-storage.
-Compared to grid-tied DPV systems, DPV-plus-storage has a significantly broader set of capabilities to offer customers and the power system, and regulators are often able to guide how these resources are ultimately utilized.
-Some regulators may wish to see DPV-plus-storage systems deployed to primarily or explicitly serve a customer's own energy demand, and/or for individual customer backup purposes during grid outages.
-Others may wish to enable DPV-plus-storage systems to provide grid services to the power system, or simply to preserve the option to do so in the future without expensive retrofits.
-In any case, determining the desired role of DPV-plus-storage systems upfront and ranking them in priority order, before various rules and regulations are advanced, can help to guide a range of decisions related to compensation mechanism design, metering and technical configuration requirements, and technical interconnection processes and requirements.
+Determining the desired role of DPV-plus-storage is an important first step.
+Compared to grid-tied DPV systems, DPV-plus-storage has a significantly broader set of capabilities to offer customers and the power system, and policymakers and regulators can help to guide how these resources are ultimately utilized.
+The design of the DPV-plus-storage program will be determined by stakeholders' power system objectives and their relative priority.
+Some may wish to see DPV-plus-storage systems deployed to primarily or explicitly serve a customer's own energy demand, and/or for individual customer backup purposes during grid outages.
+Some Indian utilities, however, are already considering how to deploy DPV-plus-storage systems to provide grid services to the power system, as are many private developers.
+Currently storage systems in India are encouraged or required to operate in an entirely passive manner, e.g. to meet load during outages, and there has been limited efforts by State Electricity Regulatory Commissions (SERCs) to-date to explicitly encourage the deployment of these systems or to use these systems to achieve specific objectives, especially for more grid-interactive roles.
+This leaves room for SERCs to clearly articulate their objectives and desired use cases for storage systems more clearly.

-Customizing rules and requirements based on the characteristics of the DPV-plus-storage system is a key strategy for promoting fairness.
-Creating distinct sets of compensation mechanisms, metering and technical configuration requirements, and interconnection processes-which may be based on system size, the intended use of the system (e.g., an exporting versus non-exporting storage system), and other aspects-can help ensure regulatory requirements are appropriate for various segments of the DPV-plus-storage market.
+Customizing rules and requirements based on the characteristics of the DPV-plus-storage system is a key strategy for SERCs to promote fairness.
+Creating distinct sets of compensation mechanisms, metering and technical configuration requirements, and interconnection processes-which may be based on system size, the intended use of the system (e.g., an exporting versus non-exporting storage system), and other aspects-can help ensure regulatory requirements are appropriate for various segments of the DPV-plus-storage market in India.